 That’s what I don’t like that much about World Nomads – they leave very little room for spontaneity.
-And their coverage at your home country is very limited – you can only return once during your insurance period.
+And their coverage in your home country is very limited – you can only return once during your insurance period.

 Additionally, they will only insure people that are up to 64 years of age.

 But they do cover one thing most other insurance companies don’t, and that is emergency dental treatment.
-They also cover more than 150 sport activities, which is very useful if you’re an adrenaline junkie.
+They also cover more than 150 sports activities, which is very useful if you’re an adrenaline junkie.

 This is actually one of the few companies that provides annual insurance for people up to 79 years of age, and which covers pre-existing conditions.
 That’s the main reason I decided to include it.

-Globelink insurance also offers single-trip insurance for people that are up to 89 years of age, which is pretty great.
+Globelink Insurance also offers single-trip insurance for people that are up to 89 years of age, which is pretty great.
 It’s not long-term insurance, but it’s better than what most other insurance companies will give you.

 Also keep in mind that this insurance is only available for residents of the UK, EU and EEA.
-But if you’re resident of one of those countries, you’ll be happy to know that Globelink also covers over 100 different sports activities and adventures.
+But if you’re a resident of one of those countries, you’ll be happy to know that Globelink also covers over 100 different sports activities and adventures.

 That includes some hazardous sports like skydiving, parachuting, hunting and bungee jumping.
 You can see a more comprehensive list of the activities their coverage includes on their website.

-They offer several different plans for single trip insurance, and they have one plan for annual multi trip insurance.
+They offer several different plans for single trip insurance, and they have one plan for annual multi-trip insurance.
 The latter gives you freedom of choice, which is not the case with World Nomads.
-Meaning that you can just select if you’re going to Europe, Worldwide, or Worldwide excluding US.
+Meaning that you can just select if you’re going to Europe, Worldwide, or Worldwide excluding the US.
 You don’t have to list specific countries, which is great if you don’t really have a detailed plan for your trip.